pudly/schmopera-hugo/content/articles/a-torrent-of-light-the-future-of-opera.md

 youtube_url = ""

 +++
-> "Pour a torrent of light into our dark world." - _Frankenstein_, by Mary Shelley.
+> "Pour a torrent of light into our dark world." \~_Frankenstein_, by Mary Shelley.

 Hello, Schmop-tops,

 I definitely felt this sentiment wholly this weekend.
 It was a phenomenal weekend for classical music here in Toronto.
 I only wish there were more versions of me to see them all.

-I caught the closing performance of _R.U.R.
-A Torrent of Light_, presented by Tapestry Opera in collaboration with Ontario College of Art and Design (OCAD).
+I caught the closing performance of [_R.U.R.
+A Torrent of Light_](https://tapestryopera.com/performances/r-u-r-a-torrent-of-light/), presented by Tapestry Opera in collaboration with Ontario College of Art and Design (OCAD).
 It was a match made in digital heaven.

 Buckle up, grab a snack and a drink, this one's a doozy.